kevgon8/Instagram-Follower-Analyzer/README.md

 ## Usage

 - To run the Instagram Followers Analyzer:
-    -  Execute the following command in your terminal:
+    -  Run the following command in your terminal:

     ```bash
     python project.py